-Award notifications will be made by September 30, 2018.
+Award notifications will be made by September 30, 2019.
 OJP sends award notifications by email through GMS to the individuals listed in the application as the point of contact and the authorizing official (E-Biz POC and AOR).
 The email notification includes detailed instructions on how to access and view the award documents, and steps to take in GMS to start the award acceptance process.
 GMS automatically issues the notifications at 9 p.m.
 ET on the award date.

 For each successful applicant, an individual with the necessary authority to bind the applicant will be required to log in; execute a set of legal certifications and a set of legal assurances; designate a financial point of contact; thoroughly review the award, including all award conditions; and sign and accept the award.
-The award acceptance process requires physical signature of the award document by the authorized representative and the scanning and submission of the fully executed award document to OJP.
+The award acceptance process requires a physical signature on the award document by the authorized representative.
+The fully executed award document must then be scanned and submitted to OJP.